olegvorobiov/cfl-ctf-challenge/README.md

 * Ensure the workloads are being deployed successfully

 ### 2. Configure Network and Process rules

+**!IMPORTANT NOTE:!**

+If you restart Rancher Desktop at any point of this challenge, your progress will reset, and you will need to resume from **THIS STEP HERE:**

 1. Given the table below use your kubernetes knowledge to create these Network connections.
 You should not execute inside the pod. `curl` and `wget` are available within all of the pods.

     **FREE HINT:** To filter only the groups related to this challenge type `arm` in filter box.